CallAsk about same-day availabilityLog In

 Red Imported Fire Ant — Fact Sheet

-Scientific name: Solenopsis invicta Buren, 1972 Common names: Red imported fire ant, RIFA, fire ant Family: Formicidae (subfamily Myrmicinae) Status in the San Antonio / Boerne corridor: Invasive, established throughout, the single most significant ground-dwelling pest in the entire region
+Scientific name: Solenopsis invicta Buren, 1972 Common names: Red imported fire ant, RIFA, fire ant Family: Formicidae (subfamily Myrmicinae) Status in the San Antonio / Boerne corridor: Invasive.
+These ants are everywhere, making them the biggest ground-dwelling pest around here.

 Worker size1.5–6 mm — polymorphic; minor, median, and major workers all present in same colony